-Note: If you are using a TP-Link ID to log in to the web management page, the Password Recovery feature will be disabled.
+Note: If you are using a TP-Link ID to log in to the web management page, the account management feature will be disabled.
 To manage the TP-Link ID, go to Advanced > TP-Link ID.

 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Advanced > System > Administration and focus on the Password Recovery section. - 3.
-Tick the Enable box of Password Recovery. - 4.
-Specify a mailbox (From) for sending the recovery letter and enter its SMTP Server address.
-Specify a mailbox (To) for receiving the recovery letter.
-If the mailbox (From) to send the recovery letter requires encryption, Tick the Enable box of Authentication and enter its username and password.
+Go to Advanced > System > Administration and focus on the Change Password section.

+- 3. Enter the old password, then a new password twice (both case-sensitive).
+Click SAVE. - 4.
+Use the new password for future logins.